-The group was visibly alarmed by his response.
-None had anticipated that their sensible request for torches (ahead of their night walk through an ancient Cumbrian wood) would be refused…
+Being 10pm, the group was visibly alarmed.
+None had anticipated that their sensible request for light (ahead of their night walk through an ancient Cumbrian wood) might be refused…

-And as the group walked nervously away from the perceived safety of the moonlit clearing their leader quietly led them along a path and into the imposing blackness of the forest.
-Minutes later the feeling of uncertainty turned to unease.
+And as the group walked nervously away from the perceived safety of the moonlit clearing their leader quietly led them along a forest path and into the imposing blackness…

 Everyone was encouraged to make themselves comfortable in the undergrowth or at a tree base.
 With a compassionate whisper Frank said he would be back in an hour.
 Those with the forethought to bring a watch knew that midnight would pass before their solitude was broken.

 I am sure everyone who experienced this night sit with Frank, remembers their time with clarity.

 From the age of 17 to 29 I frequently hitchhiked to the centre in the South Lakes run by Frank and his wife Fev.
 As a volunteer leader I thrived on the responsibility and trust I was given and often worked up to 16 hours a day in return for board and lodging.